keya-bird/keya-bird.github.io/README.md

 # Name:
 Keya-bird.github.io is the name of my portfloio project.
 This portfolio is to showcase my work.
 # Description:
-As I progress through my courses I will add my projects.
+As I progress through my courses I will add my projects here to my portfolio.
+I love :coffee:, my orange :cat: and history :books:
 # Installation:
 No need to install its just static info.
 # Usage: